mortenmoulder/TwitchClipper/README.md

 ```
 /{broadcaster_name}/{yyyy}/{MM}/{dd}/{id}.mp4
 ```

+If you wish to use another language/locale/culture for your months and days, you can specify that in `Download -> Locale` inside `appsettings.json`.
+Default is en-US.
+Find a list of languages here: https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-lcid/a9eac961-e77d-41a6-90a5-ce1a8b0cdb9c (scroll down)

 ### Requirements
 1. Your expressions MUST end with .mp4 or .MP4.
 This is simply a limitation set by me, and it also makes my life a lot easier.
 Each clip from youtube-dl is saved as .mp4 by default either way, so might as well do that.